-Nigeria is officially known as the First Republic of Nigeria and is located in the western part of Africa.
+Nigeria is officially known as the Federal Republic of Nigeria and is located in the western part of Africa.
 One of the most interesting parts of the Nigerian history is the fact that the most populous country in Africa was formed by the amalgamation of the Northern and Southern protectorates by Lord Lugard in 1914.
 This article sheds more light on some of the most memorable events that had transpired in the Nigerian history before and after the country was formed.
-History and events shape the future of any great nation so read and discover the memorable incidences that has occurred since the inception of the largest country in Africa.
+History and events shape the future of any great nation, so read and discover the memorable incidences that have occurred since the inception of the largest country in Africa.

 1. The Yoruba and the Kingdom of Nri

-Even though the Yoruba was the first major tribal group in the nation, the Kingdom of Nri was the first established monarchy in the history of Nigeria.
+Even though the Yoruba was the first major tribal group in the nation, the kingdom of Nri was the first established monarchy in the history of Nigeria.
 Nri was the originator of the Igbo culture which was a major influential group in the region after its establishment in 948 AD.
-At this time, the Kingdom of Nri was unique because the rulers governed the people through the use of political, economic and religious authority and didn’t need to use force to control their subjects.
+At this time, the kingdom of Nri was unique because the rulers governed the people through the use of political, economic and religious authority and didn’t need to use force to control their subjects.
 The Nri was also a safe haven for people who had been ostracized from their communities and for people escaping from slavery.

 2. Benin Empire

 The Benin Empire began in the 15th century when it was founded by the Edo people who resided in western Africa.
 Benin was an important empire in the history of Nigeria because it rose to international fame for its artworks which were exported to different parts of Europe and the rest of the world.
 The Empire of Benin was a trading one that was highly organized and efficient.
 Benin was the first Nigerian territory that rivalled any contemporary European power in terms of governance and function.
 This empire was intact when the British arrived in Benin during the 19th century.

 3. The Establishment of Hausa Kingdom